-You must submit the necessary certification form(s) to your district office with an irrevocable election form in order to become subject to the discretionary provisions.
+You must submit the necessary certification form(s) to your district office with an irrevocable election form in order to become subject to the discretionary provisions regardless of your total landholdings.
 If you hold land in more than one district, you must also submit copies of the irrevocable election form and certification form(s) to the appropriate district(s) at the same time.
 You will be eligible for a higher RRA forms submittal threshold if you make an irrevocable election and you are determined to be a qualified recipient.

 An irrevocable election binds only the elector.
 An irrevocable election by a legal entity does not make the entity's stockholders, part owners, or beneficiaries subject to the discretionary provisions.
 Similarly, an irrevocable election by a stockholder, part owner, or beneficiary does not make the entity subject to the discretionary provisions.
-However, if an entity is wholly owned by a single family, the family members may elect for themselves and their wholly owned entity by completing the irrevocable election form as instructed on the irrevocable election form.
-Such an action will be binding on both the entity and the family.
+However, if an entity is wholly owned by a single family, the family members may elect for themselves and their wholly owned entity by specifying their wholly owned entity on their irrevocable election form.
+This action will be binding on both the entity and the family.
 If an entity makes an irrevocable election and a stockholder, part owner, or beneficiary would also like to become subject to the discretionary provisions, that stockholder, part owner, or beneficiary must also make an irrevocable election.
-Separate irrevocable elections must be completed by all part owners and entities unless an entity is wholly owned by a single family.
+Separate irrevocable elections must be completed by all part owners and entities.
+This includes wholly owned entities not specified on their entity owner's irrevocable election form and wholly owned entities formed after the entity owners submitted their own irrevocable election form.